Jim Burke (film producer): Ad Hominem

 While at Rysher, Burke read a script written by two friends entitled Election.
 It was the best script he had ever read and was driven to getting it made.
 When making Election he formed a bond with writer Jim Taylor and director Alexander Payne.
 Sharing the same film aesthetic, the decided to form a production company, Ad Hominem.
 Ad Hominem, funded by Fox Searchlight, was dedicated to making human films.

 At Ad Hominem the trio made several films including The Savages, and Oscar nominated The Descendants, starring George Clooney.
-Burke spent 7 months in Honolulu while making The Descendants and fell in love with Hawaii’s history, culture and people.
+Burke spent 7 months in Honolulu while making The Descendants and fell in love with Hawaii's history, culture and people.

 Focus Features

 While preparing the film Downsizing, Burke was unexpectedly approached with an offer to become the President of Production for specialized film groundbreaker and Universal Studios-based Focus Features.
 At Focus he was tasked with making between 4-8 quality films a year.
 During that time, he developed a film that came to known as Green Book.
 He felt so strongly about the film that he asked to be let out of his deal to produce the film.
 Focus graciously agreed in exchange that he sign a “first look deal” with the studio.
+However, the film was instead released by Universal Pictures and not by Focus Features like it was originally intended.

-Green Book went on the be a hit worldwide and was named best picture of the year by the Academy, Golden Globes, Producers Guild and many critics organizations.
+Green Book went on to be a hit worldwide and was named best picture of the year by the academy, Golden Globes, Producers Guild and many critics organizations.